 Looking after your septic tank

-Ensure regular maintenance and schedule a thorough inspection at the first signs of septic tank overflow, blockage or other damage.
+The bottom line is that you should perform regular maintenance and schedule a thorough inspection as soon as you notice any signs of septic tank overflow, blockage, or other damage.